-‘Game of Thrones’ Spinoff ‘A Knight of the Seven Kingdoms: The Hedge Knight’ — Everything We Know So Far
+‘Game of Thrones’ Spinoff ‘A Knight of the Seven Kingdoms’ — Everything We Know So Far

-While the premiere date switch-up isn’t exactly the kind of news fans probably want to hear, there are plenty of other details already available for fans to get excited about.
+A Knight of the Seven Kingdoms started filming on June 18, 2024.
 Below, we’re rounding up everything you need to know about the much-anticipated project so far, from cast and creatives involved with the series to the premiere date and beyond.
 Stay tuned for additional details in the months ahead as the show’s debut approaches.

-When will A Knight of the Seven Kingdoms: The Hedge Knight premiere?
+When will A Knight of the Seven Kingdoms premiere?

-HBO previously teased that A Knight of the Seven Kingdoms: The Hedge Knight was anticipated to arrive in 2025, but it has since been revealed that the series will debut in 2026.
+HBO previously teased that A Knight of the Seven Kingdoms was anticipated to arrive in 2025, but it has since been revealed that the series will debut in 2026.
 According to Variety, the 2026 premiere was unveiled during Warner Bros.
-Discovery’s Upfront presentation in May 2025, but it was indicated that the show would arrive in the winter; it’s likely to premiere in early 2026.
-Stay tuned for official details as we approach the next year.
+Discovery’s Upfront presentation in May 2025, but it was indicated that the show would arrive in the winter.
+The January 2026 date implies that the premiere date wasn’t pushed that much after all.

-What is A Knight of the Seven Kingdoms: The Hedge Knight about?
+What is A Knight of the Seven Kingdoms about?

 The official logline of the series states, “A century before the events of Game of Thrones, two unlikely heroes wandered Westeros… a young, naïve but courageous knight, Ser Duncan the Tall, and his diminutive squire, Egg.
 Set in an age when the Targaryen line still holds the Iron Throne, and the memory of the last dragon has not yet passed from living memory, great destinies, powerful foes, and dangerous exploits all await these improbable and incomparable friends.”